AdoriZahard/hi3er/docs/index.md

 **Black & Dark**: Every time an enemy is tainted, Valkyries deals 10% bonus Physical and Elemental DMG for 20s.
 6 stacks max. | Optional
 **Nexus Signet 2: Faded Stars** |
 **Petals in the Wind**: When red and blue taint triggers Blending, enemies within 8m are dealt 1200%/500% ATK of Adaptive DMG; CD: 3s.
 Also taints yourself purple for 15s, increasing the effect of red, yellow, and blue taint by 40%.
 Triggering it again resets the duration. | 1st
-**A Flame Extinguished**: When red and yellow taint triggers Blending you become tainted orange for 15s, triggering Time Fracture for 2.5s and reducing enemy Physical Defense 40% and Elemental Resist 15% for 10s; CD: 7s.
-Triggering it again resets the duration. | 2nd
 **Fallen Leaves**: When yellow and blue taint triggers Blending along with an AoE ATK dealing 800% ATK of Adaptive DMG; CD: 3s.
 Also taints yourself green for 15s, increasing Total DMG 20% for each taint in Faded Stars.
-Triggering it again resets the duration. | Optional
+Triggering it again resets the duration. | 2nd
+**A Flame Extinguished**: When red and yellow taint triggers Blending you become tainted orange for 15s, triggering Time Fracture for 2.5s and reducing enemy Physical Defense 40% and Elemental Resist 15% for 10s; CD: 7s.
+Triggering it again resets the duration. | 3rd

 !!! note
     The moment you get any of the basic paints of Griseo, the gameplay changes.
 It's essential to save the weapon active and UE skill to time them together with her Ultimate, having all 3 paints.
 Taint Extension is also very crucial for this, as the +0 alone will increase the duration from 8s to 13s, making up for an entire ult duration of 2 complete series of Victory Slashes.